magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/build-svc.md

 ## About Service Data Objects

 A _service data object_ carries data to and from service methods.
-Service data objects differ from _business objects_ or _data access objects_ in that a service data object stores and retrieves only its own data (accessors and mutators).
+Service data objects differ from _business objects_ or _data access objects_ in that a service data object stores and retrieves only its own data.

 Service data objects define the interface that can be used by PHP clients to understand what data is available from the service.
 The service data object carries data from the service's response to PHP clients and, in the same way, PHP clients use service data objects to pass data to the service or to exchange data with other clients.